19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [17/2001 wef 01/06/2001]

-FIRST SCHEDULE

-Repealed by Act 47/2004, wef 01/04/2005.

-SECOND SCHEDULE

-Repealed by Act 47/2004, wef 01/04/2005.

-THIRD SCHEDULE

-Repealed by Act 47/2004, wef 01/04/2005.

 ## THE SCHEDULE

-Sections 84A(3), 84D(3) and 84E(4)
+Sections 84A(3), (4), (7C), (13) and (14), 84D(3), 84E(4) and (5) and 84FA(3) and (4)

-Requirements under Section 84A, 84DOR 84E
+Requirements under Section 84A, 84D, 84E or 84FA

-1. Before making an application to a Board, the subsidiary proprietors referred to in section 84A(1) or the proprietors of flats referred to in section 84D(2) or 84E(3), as the case may be, shall —
+1. Before making an application to a Board, the subsidiary proprietors referred to in section 84A(1) or 84FA(2) or the proprietors of flats referred to in section 84D(2) or 84E(3), as the case may be, shall —

 (a) execute within the permitted time but in no case more than 12 months before the date the application is made, a collective sale agreement in writing among themselves (whether or not with other subsidiary proprietors or proprietors) agreeing to agree to collectively sell —

-(i) in the case of an application under section 84A , all the lots and common property in a strata title plan; or
+(i) in the case of an application under section 84A or 84FA, all the lots and common property in a strata title plan; or

 (ii) in the case of an application under section 84D or 84E, all the flats and the land in a development to which section 84D or 84E, as the case may be, applies;

-(b) once every 8 weeks after the start of the permitted time, affix to a conspicuous part of each building comprised in the strata title plan or the development to which section 84D or 84E applies, as the case may be, a notice in the 4 official languages specifying —
+(b) affix to a conspicuous part of each building comprised in the strata title plan or the development to which section 84D or 84E applies, as the case may be, a notice in the 4 official languages specifying —

-(i) the number of subsidiary proprietors or proprietors who, immediately before the date of the notice, have signed the collective sale agreement; and
+(i) the number of lots and number of subsidiary proprietors or the number of flats and number of proprietors, as the case may be, who, immediately before the date of the notice, have signed the collective sale agreement; and

-(ii) the proportion (in percentage) that the total share value of such subsidiary proprietors’ lots bear to the total share value of all lots comprised in that strata title plan, or that such proprietors’ total share or total notional share of the land bears to the total share or notional share of all proprietors in that land, as the case may be;
+(ii) the proportion (in percentage) that the total share value and the total area of the lots as shown in the subsidiary strata certificates of title of such subsidiary proprietors’ lots bear to the total share value and total area of all lots comprised in that strata title plan, or the total share or total notional share of the land and total area of the flats of such proprietors bear to the total share or notional share of all proprietors and total area of all the flats in that land and the development concerned, as the case may be,

-(c) consider the collective sale either —

-(i) at an extraordinary general meeting of the management corporation held in accordance with Part IV of the Act or any other corresponding written law; or

-(ii) in the case of land in a development to which section 84D or 84E applies, at a meeting held after sending a notice of the meeting by registered post to all the proprietors to their last recorded addresses at the Registry of Titles or the Registry of Deeds and placing a copy of the notice under the main door of every flat in the development;
+within 4 weeks after the start of the permitted time and thereafter at intervals of not more than 4 weeks from the date of the last notice under this sub-paragraph;

+[46/2007 wef 04/10/2007]

+(c) ensure that the notice in sub-paragraph (b) does not include any subsidiary proprietor who has served or is entitled to serve a notice of rescission under paragraph 1E and that the notice in that sub-paragraph is certified by the advocate and solicitor appointed by the collective sale committee to be accurate;

+[46/2007 wef 04/10/2007]

 (d) advertise in the 4 official languages the particulars of the application in such local newspapers as approved by the Board;

-(e) serve notice of the proposed application on all the subsidiary proprietors of all the lots and common property in the strata title plan concerned or on all proprietors of all flats in the development concerned, as the case may be, by registered post and by placing a copy of the proposed application under the main door of every lot or flat, together with a copy each of the following:
+(e) serve notice of the proposed application on all the subsidiary proprietors of all the lots and common property in the strata title plan concerned and, if applicable, on the subsidiary proprietors in reversion of the leasehold estate in the lots, or on all the proprietors of all flats in the development concerned, as the case may be, by registered post enclosing a copy each of the following documents:

 (i) the collective sale agreement referred to in sub-paragraph (a);